CVE-2022-38392 Detail

 Modified

 This vulnerability has been modified since it was last analyzed by the NVD.
 It is awaiting reanalysis which may result in further changes to the information provided.
 Current DescriptionCertain 5400 RPM hard drives, for laptops and other PCs in approximately 2005 and later, allow physically proximate attackers to cause a denial of service (device malfunction and system crash) via a resonant-frequency attack with the audio signal from the Rhythm Nation music video.
 A reported product is Seagate STDT4000100 763649053447.
 Evaluator DescriptionDue to the lack of publicly available information regarding any specific targeted products for this vulnerability, we are unable to provide a legitimate CPE value for this CVE's configuration.
-Severity
+Metrics

-CVSS 3.x Severity and Metrics:
+CVSS 4.0 Severity and Vector Strings:

-NVD Analysts use publicly available information to associate vector strings and CVSS scores.
-We also display any CVSS information provided within the CVE List from the CNA.
-Note: The NVD and the CNA have provided the same score.
-When this occurs only the CNA information is displayed, but the Acceptance Level icon for the CNA is given a checkmark to signify NVD concurrence.
 References to Advisories, Solutions, and ToolsBy selecting these links, you will be leaving NIST webspace.
 We have provided these links to other web sites because they may have information that would be of interest to you.
 No inferences should be drawn on account of other sites being referenced, or not, from this page.
 There may be other web sites that are more appropriate for your purpose.
 NIST does not necessarily endorse the views expressed, or concur with the facts presented on these sites.
 Further, NIST does not endorse any commercial products that may be mentioned on these sites.
 Please address comments about this page to nvd@nist.gov.

 Weakness Enumeration